explaingit

 TLDR

-A curated directory of the best Java frameworks, libraries, and tools organized by category, helping developers quickly find trusted solutions instead of searching blindly.
+A hand-curated directory of the best Java frameworks, libraries, and tools organized by category, your starting point when you need a trustworthy Java library for any task without hours of searching.

 Mindmap